07 Building Webster’s Lab V2 – Create vSphere Networking and Network Storage

 I plan to use the vDS 10Gb switch for VM, vMotion, and Storage traffic.
 To accomplish that, two different Port Groups are required.
-We created the vMotion Port Group earlier.
+We created the vMotion Port Group earlier in Figure 29.

 Right-click the vDS 10Gb switch, select Distributed Port Group, select New Distributed Port Group…, as shown in Figure 35.

 The Name for this port group is VM Traffic vDS 10Gb.
 Click Next, as shown in Figure 36.

 For my lab, the default general properties are suitable.
 Click Next, as shown in Figure 37.

 If all the information is correct, click Finish, as shown in Figure 38.
 If the information is not correct, click Back, correct the information, and then continue.